Alwynblake/list-taker/README.md

 * The App component is the entry point via the Index.html

 ###### Header Component
+* The Header component renders the `ToDo` header

 ###### Clock Component
+*  The Clock component renders the current time

 ###### Container Component
 * The Container component manages the entire **application state**